Menzies Campbell: Political career

-Campbell first stood for the Scottish Liberal Party at the February 1974 general election, in the Greenock and Port Glasgow constituency, where he finished joint-second of five candidates, with 20.6% of the vote.
+Campbell first stood for the Scottish Liberal Party at the February 1974 general election, in the Greenock and Port Glasgow constituency, where he finished second of five candidates, with 20.6% of the vote.
 He stood again in the same constituency at the subsequent general election in October 1974, dropping to third of four candidates, with 19.4% of the vote.

 In the 1979 general election, Campbell stood in the East Fife constituency, coming second of four candidates with 23% of the vote.
 He stood in the seat's successor constituency, North East Fife, at the 1983 general election, coming second of five candidates with 40.2% of the vote, a 16.2% swing to the Liberal Party from the Scottish Conservatives.
 Four years later, at the 1987 general election, Campbell defeated the incumbent Conservative MP Barry Henderson to win the seat with 44.8% of the vote, going on to hold the seat at every general election until his retirement in 2015.